 The United States is home to a handful of world-class cities.
 It is no stretch to say San Francisco, Los Angeles, New York, and Chicago are all among the most famous cities in the world.
 But those who have never visited before might want to schedule a trip soon.

 According to a recent report by CNBC, several of the country’s renowned cities have the potential to be wiped out or at least severely damaged by Kim Jong Un’s itchy trigger finger.
 North Korea’s nuclear missile program is believed to have the capability of hitting several U.S. metropolises.
-Chinese and Russian leaders are asking for cooler heads to prevail, so an imminent strike seems like a far-fetched idea.

 What could be lost: USS Arizona Memorial, Diamond Head, Waikiki Beach